speed2exe/myzql/README.md

     // - rows: ResultSet(TextResultData) => rows returned from server
     // In this example, the query is not returning any result, so it will either be `ok` or `err`.
     // We are using the convenient method `expect` for simplified error handling.
-    // You can also do `expect(.err)` or `expect(.rows)`, if the result variant does not match
+    // You can also do `expect(.err)` or `expect(.rows)`.
+    // If the result variant does not match the kind of result you have specified,
-    // what you have specified, a message will be printed and you will get an error instead. const ok: OkPacket = try result.expect(.ok);
+    // a message will be printed and you will get an error instead. const ok: OkPacket = try result.expect(.ok);

-    // Alternatively, you can also handle results manually if you want more control.
+    // Alternatively, you can also handle results manually for more control.
     // Here, we do a switch statement to handle all possible variant or results. switch (result.value) {
         .ok => |ok| {